from napari_convpaint.conv_paint_model import ConvpaintModel

 Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
 Got range [0..4095].

-Create and train a new model using the API#
+Creating and training a new model using the API#

-We can also create new models completely programatically, e.g. to compare the performance of different models.
+We can also create new models from scratch programatically.
+Like this, we can easily compare the performance of different models.

-First let’s look at all the available models:
+First let’s look at all the available feature extractors:

 {'vgg16': napari_convpaint.conv_paint_nnlayers.Hookmodel,